 - Amount of products and catalogs – in a lot of cases, the number of products and scalability can be the determining factor in choosing the right solution.

 - Complex buying process – how much customization is required to execute the checkout method fit your online store?
 By default, maximum solutions provide a similar cart/checkout experience.
 However, if your business model needs customizing the checkout then picking a platform that has flexibility is imperative.
-As a significant rule, it’s always beneficial to obtain a solution that suits 100% rather than purchases a 90% fit that needs 10% customization.

 It can often be difficult to determine a stand-out leader amongst the eCommerce platforms and CMS solutions– as they all offer a range of different features.
 Just be careful, as too many unnecessary features can make your website complicated, slow down the load-time and become an absolute vision from a developer’s point of view.